MatthewHiggins2017/BIO726P/docs/index.md

 5. assess quality of gene predictions,
 6. assess quality of the entire process using a biologically meaningful measure.

-> **NOTE:_**
+!!!
+Info
-> The exemplar datasets are simplified to run on laptops and to fit into the
-> short format of this course.
-For real projects, much more sophisticated
-> approaches are needed!
+    **Note:** The exemplar datasets are simplified to run on laptops and to fit into the short format of this course.
+For real projects, much more sophisticated approaches are needed!

 ---

-## 1. Prerequisites
+## **1. Prerequisites**

 Prerequisites for the practicals are: